SaaSDossier

 What do “Documented” and “Question surfaced” mean?

 Those are the only two states.
 Documented means the field was found in the vendor's published sources, quoted and cited.
-Question surfaced means: “Not identified in the vendor-published sources reviewed.
+Question surfaced means: “Reviewed vendor-published sources did not establish the field for the evidence date.
 This does not establish absence of the control.”
 It is a prompt for your own follow-up, never a judgment.

 Where does the evidence come from?

 Only from the vendor's own published pages — trust and security centers, privacy and legal pages, data-processing terms, status pages, and subprocessor lists.
-Every line traces to a source, and each dossier carries a SHA-256 integrity record.
+Every line traces to a source.
+Each dossier includes a SHA-256 identifier tied to the reviewed evidence record used for that release.
 No third-party articles or opinions are used as evidence.

 Disclaimer.
-SaaSDossier is independent documentation research.
-It is not an audit, certification, rating, legal opinion, vendor approval, or substitute for professional vendor-risk, legal, procurement, GRC, vCISO, or security review.
+SaaSDossier is independent documentation research and is not affiliated with, endorsed by, or certified by any vendor reviewed.
+Built from vendor-published sources reviewed at the time of preparation.
+SaaSDossier is a compiled evidence record — not an audit, certification, rating, legal opinion, vendor approval, or substitute for professional vendor-risk, legal, procurement, GRC, vCISO, or security review.

 Related references